Find out how passkeys can finally replace passwords for consumer logins while offering an improved user experience and much better security.

 You go to a website, click on a “Sign in with passkey” button, and after successfully authenticating with a biometric, the credential ID, together with the signature generated by the passkey, will automatically be sent to the website.
 And you’re in.
 Passwordless & “usernameless”.

-To avoid the extra passkey button (non-passkey logins must still be possible as not everyone will immediately switch to passkeys), a concept called “Conditional UI” is also planned.
-Here, available passkeys will be displayed by your browser in a “auto-fill” dropdown that opens directly under the username field of a login form.
-If no passkey is available, the user needs to type in their email address into the input field, as it is now.
-But if a passkey is available, it can be selected from the list and the flow will be as described above – minus the extra button, but “hidden” behind the username input instead.
-This allows for a very clean UI that “always works”, no matter if you use passkeys or not.
+To avoid the passkey button and since non-passkey logins must still be possible as not everyone will immediately switch to passkeys, a concept called “Conditional UI” or "passkey autofill" is also part of the passkey agenda.
+When supported, available passkeys will be displayed by your browser in an autofill dropdown that opens directly under the username field of a login form.
+If no passkey is available, the user needs to type in their email address into the input field, as it is today.
+But if a passkey is available, it can be selected from a list and the flow will be as described above – minus the extra button, but “hidden” behind the username input instead.
+This allows for a very clean UI that always works, no matter if you use passkeys or not.